Dioflav is a venotropic and a vascular protector. It is used for:

 Swallow the tablet with some liquid.

+Take your next dose at the usual time.
 Do not take a double dose to make up for a missed dose.

-If you have any further questions on the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor, pharmacist or nurse.

-• Diarrhoea, indigestion, nausea, vomiting.
+• Common: diarrhoea, dyspepsia, nausea, vomiting.

 If you have any undesirable effects, including possible undesirable effects not listed in this leaflet, talk to your doctor, pharmacist or nurse.
 You can also report undesirable effects directly to INFARMED, I.P. using the contact information indicated below.
-By reporting undesirable effects, you can help provide more information on the safety of this medicine.
+By reporting undesirable effects, you will help provide more information on the safety of this medicine.

 Website: http://www.infarmed.pt/web/infarmed/submissaoram (preferably)

-or through the following contacts:
+or at the following addresses:

 Direção de Gestão do Risco de Medicamentos